Trump has vowed to shake some of democracy's pillars

 WASHINGTON (AP) — American presidential elections are a moment when the nation holds up a mirror to look at itself.
 They are a reflection of values and dreams, of grievances and scores to be settled.

 The results say much about a country’s character, future and core beliefs.
-On Tuesday, America looked into that mirror and more voters saw former president Donald Trump, delivering him a far-reaching victory in the most contested states.
+On Tuesday, America looked into that mirror gave Donald Trump a far-reaching victory in the most contested states.

 He won for many reasons.
 One of them was that a formidable number of Americans, from different angles, said the state of democracy was a prime concern.